 Launched in 2019, Giga aims to connect every school in the world to the Internet.

-2.7 billion people are still offline and 96% of these people live in developing countries.
+Against the backdrop of rapidly evolving digital technologies, it is unimaginable that one third of humanity – or 2.6 billion people – still remain offline.
 This lack of connectivity means that many children have fewer opportunities to learn and fulfil their potential.
 Closing this digital divide requires global cooperation, leadership and innovation in finance and technology.

 UNICEF and the International Telecommunication Union (ITU) have therefore joined forces to create Giga: a global initiative to connect every school to the Internet by 2030.